Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game9_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are highly effective.
-The first clue perfectly describes 'Finding Nemo' and the second clue perfectly describes 'Shrek', offering strong misdirection to the incorrect choices.
+The 'Fake' clues are highly effective.
+The first clue precisely describes 'Finding Nemo' with its underwater setting and clownfish protagonist.
+The second clue accurately describes 'Shrek' with its green ogre and princess narrative.
+Both are designed to strongly and plausibly point to incorrect answers while being completely unrelated to 'Toy Story'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices